-The Circadian Lighting includes a light protocol that creates the natural and steady rhythm between light and dark during day and night in order to ensure a health-promoting physiological effect, the stable circadian rhythm and the right balance between sleep and waking state.
-Furthermore, Circadian Lighting includes situation-specific light settings for various activities and needs.
+Chroma Zenit Circadian Lighting includes a light protocol that creates the natural and steady rhythm between light and dark during day and night in order to ensure a health-promoting physiological effect, the stable circadian rhythm and the right balance between sleep and waking state.
+Furthermore, Chroma Zenit Circadian Lighting includes situation-specific light settings for various activities and needs.
 A night light free from blue light means that everyone can move safely around and carry out various tasks without the circadian rhythm being affected.

 About the research at Copenhagen University Hospital